-In the spring 2018 semester, a new program started underneath the transfer student umbrella, that’s goal is to help students with each step along the way during their transition.
-There are three groups: transfer ambassadors, transfer mentors and transfer event team with three student leaders overseeing each respective group.
+In the spring 2018 semester, a new program started underneath the transfer student umbrella.
+Its goal is to help students with each step along the way during their transition.
+There are three groups: transfer ambassadors, transfer mentors and a transfer event team, with three student leaders overseeing each respective group.

 The transfer ambassadors represent Baylor on the front end.
 They reach out to prospective and incoming transfer students before they arrive letting them know that someone is on campus thinking about them.

-Transfer event team plans events that are helpful to transfer students to help with their overall transition to collegiate life.
+The transfer event team plans events to help transfer students with their overall transition to Baylor life.

 During the spring semester, the several hundred students reduces down to just around 150 transfers depending on the year.